 Seminole County’s award-winning recreational trail system is a Central Florida best kept secret with more than 60 miles of paved and natural trails.
 Whatever adventure you choose, it’s free to journey through the trails of Central Florida.
 Explore Central Florida’s trails:

 We might be in the middle of Florida, but the beach is still only a 45-minute drive away.
 Pack the car with toys, an umbrella and a cooler of snacks for a day trip to Cocoa or New Smyrna Beach.

 Central Florida is home to many beautiful parks and recreational facilities.
 One of the easiest ways to find parks closet to you is to log on to Yelp to explore your options and read reviews.
 You can also search on Seminole or Orange counties’ websites.

 Cool off when it’s hot outside at one of Central Florida’s free (or small-fee) splash pads.

 Round up the crew for a cozy evening of family-friendly flicks under the stars.
 There are many free movie options in Orlando throughout the year.

-On the first Monday of the month, Leu Gardens offers free entry and a special story time event for little ones starting at 10 a.m.
+On the first Monday of the month, Leu Gardens offers a free story time event indoors for little ones starting at 10 a.m.
 After story time, stroll through the lush gardens or bring a blanket to relax in the shade while the kids play.
-Regular ticket price is $2 for kids and $7 for adults.
+Entry to the gardens is free on the first Monday of the month (except in Spring, check website before going).
+Regular ticket price is $3 for kids and $10 for adults.